How to Season and Clean Cast Iron Skillets

 Start with bare metal (or a pre-seasoned Lodge), apply oil paper-thin, bake at 425-450°F for an hour, repeat 3-5 times, then maintain it after every use.
 That's the entire process.
 Simple, but specific.
 Follow it exactly, and you'll have cast iron that performs like the restaurant pans I learned on decades ago.

 Treat cast iron with basic respect and simple consistency, and it will outlive you.
 This is cookware you can pass down to the next generation.
-The pan you have right now has that potential—it just needs the right care routine.
+The pan you have right now has that potential.
+It just needs the right care routine.

 Seasoning is a layer of polymerized oil bonded to the cast iron surface.
 When you heat oil past its smoke point, it undergoes a chemical reaction called polymerization, transforming from liquid fat into a hard, slick, protective coating.
 This layer prevents rust, creates a naturally non-stick surface, and improves with use over time.